 Referred with an epigastric mass and jaundice.
 Suspected choledochal cyst.
 No significant past medical history

 0 images remaining

-This patient was scheduled for surgery the very next day. in the afternoon of the same day, the aneurysm ruptured and patient was resuscitated and taken to theater and splenic artery aneurysm was confirmed and repaired.
+This patient was scheduled for surgery the very next day. in the afternoon of the same day, the aneurysm ruptured and the patient was resuscitated and taken to theater and splenic artery aneurysm was confirmed and repaired.

 The cause of the aneurysm is still unclear.
 There was no history of pancreatitis or chronic disease/infection.
 In the end, it was considered to be a congenital aneurysm.
-Congenital splenic aneursms are rare and they usually present in elderly women.
+Congenital splenic aneurysms are rare and they usually present in elderly women.